hujhax/austin-improv-wiki/Townsville.md

 |Type   =       Sketch Comedy
 |Created by	=	{{Unbulleted list|[[Tim Honker]]|[[Nicole McCracken]]}}
 |Years	=		2012-Present
-Townsville-duoposter1.jpg
 }}

-**Townsville** is a Close Quarters sketch comedy show created by [[Tim Honker]] and [[Nicole McCracken]].
-Tim & Nicole write, produce and act in the shows and cast additional roles as needed for each script.
+**Townsville** is a [[Close Quarters]] sketch comedy show created by [[Tim Honker]] and [[Nicole McCracken]].
+Tim & Nicole write, produce and act in the shows and cast additional roles and crew as needed for each script.

 ## Format
-Townsville is a scripted version of the improv format [[Close Quarters]].
-Each Townsville script takes place in 1 location (typically a building or business) over a short period of time (typically under an hour) in the fictional Austin suburb of Townsville, Texas.
+Townsville is a scripted version of the improv format Close Quarters.
+Each Townsville script takes place in a single location (typically a building or business) over a short period of time (typically under an hour) in the fictional Austin suburb of Townsville, Texas.
 Each script is titled after the location where the show takes place.

 ## History
 Tim & Nicole met in their improv troupe [[Nice Astronaut]] when she joined in late 2009.
 They both wanted to write a Close Quarters based improv show, but the rest of the improv troupe wasn't interested at the time, so they formed a separate group.

 ## Etymology
-The name is intended to invoke a generic town that could be anywhere.
+The name is intended to invoke a generic town that could be anywhere.  **Townsville, Texas** is intended to be an amalgamation of Pflugerville and Budda, Texas.
+The usage of "town" in the name was accidental and is not intended to invoke the spelling of [[ColdTowne Theater]] or an association like Tim's former sketch group [[UpTowne]].

 ## Shows/Episodes
 ### MacDaddy's Bar & Grill